vvzen/openimageio-dockerized/README.md

 ### Requirements

-If you're on linux, most things should work.
+If you're on linux or macOS, most things should work.
-If you're on macOS, I'm working on a script.
 If you're on Windows, I have no idea how to make it work.

-You will only need to have `docker` installed and its service active and running (on systemd distros, you can check via `sudo systemctl status docker`).
+You will only need to have `docker` installed and its service active and running (on systemd distros, you can check via `sudo systemctl status docker`, on macOS if you're using colima you'll just need a `colima start`).
+You will also need to install `docker-buildx`, see: <https://docs.docker.com/go/buildx> .

 Before starting, download the tarballs containing all the dependencies needed to build OIIO: